Forming leaders engaged in learning, faith, justice, and service for life

 5. Nursing (9%)

-• 98.3% of students receiving financial aid, including scholarships, grants, federal loans, and work-study
+One hundred percent of studentsreceive financial aid, including scholarships, grants, federal loans, and work-study.

 Graduates and careers

-A Spring Hill education prepares alumni for a variety of graduate and professional opportunities—from community service to political office to graduate school.
-Our new Pathways to Purpose helps our students explore and pursue career paths that best fit their individual goals as they join a network of close to 12,000 alumni worldwide.
+A Spring Hill College education prepares alumni for a variety of graduate and professional opportunities, from community service and political office to medical and graduate school.
+Our Pathways to Purpose programs helpstudents explore and pursue career paths that best fit their individual goals as they join a network of close to 12,000 alumni worldwide.

 Jesuit liberal arts education